 Legalizing Recreational Marijuana Scholarship

-Congratulations to the 2021 scholarship recipient, Alyssa Mitchell!
+Congratulations to the 2022 scholarship recipient, Tommy Frohlichstein!

-We would like to thank all of our applicants for participating in our contest and we are very excited to help Alyssa further her undergraduate education!
+We would like to thank all of our applicants for participating in our contest and we are very excited to help Tommy further his undergraduate education at Boston College!

 Many states throughout the country have legalized the use of recreational marijuana.
 As more states continue to legalize recreational marijuana, Nebraska is continuing to contemplate if they too should legalize marijuana.